-Idaho Proposition 1, also known as “Authorize Betting on Historical Horse Races Initiative“, proposed to use video terminals for wagers on historical horse races (known as “instant racing”).
+Idaho Proposition 1, also known as “Authorize Betting on Historical Horse Races Initiative,” proposed to use video terminals for wagers on historical horse races (known as “instant racing”).

-The measure failed to pass, as “No” received 53.80% and “Yes” received 46.20% of the vote.
+The measure failed to pass, as “No” received 53.80%, and “Yes” received 46.20% of the vote.

 The bill also would have approved slot machines at O’Hare and Midway airports, VLTs (Video Lottery Terminals), and table games at Arlington and Hawthorne horse racetracks, and allowed taverns to increase their VLT allotment from five to six.

 Illinois voted into office J.B.
 Pritzker, a billionaire centrist with a reputation for pragmatism.
 Illinois continues to discuss building land-based casinos in Chicago suburbs and expanding video lottery terminals in the state.

-In October, the General Assembly’s Interim Study Committee on Commerce and Economic Development endorsed a plan to turn Gary, Indiana’s Buffington Harbor into a transportation hub.
+In October 2018, the General Assembly’s Interim Study Committee on Commerce and Economic Development endorsed a plan to turn Gary, Indiana’s Buffington Harbor into a transportation hub.
 The plan would require the boat casinos on Lake Michigan’s Buffington Harbor to be moved inland to brick-and-mortar casinos.

 Since Gary is a suburb of Chicago, the two Majestic Star casinos in town could be turned into lucrative integrated resort casinos if the plan succeeded.
-Dan Nita, a representative of Horseshoe Casino (Caesars Entertainment), which owns a casino in nearby Hammon, said in November he opposes the Buffington Harbor plan, due to the competitive disadvantage Horseshoe Hammond would face.
+Dan Nita, a representative of Horseshoe Casino (Caesars Entertainment), which owns a casino in nearby Hammon, said in November 2018 he opposes the Buffington Harbor plan, due to the competitive disadvantage Horseshoe Hammond would face.

-This lead to the introduction of House File 2448 by State Rep. Jake Highfill in March, which proposes to legalize college and pro sports betting at Iowa’s casinos and tracks.
+This lead to the introduction of House File 2448 by State Rep. Jake Highfill in March, which proposes to legalize college and pro sports wagering at Iowa’s casinos and tracks.
 Mobile sports betting apps also would be introduced.
 No floor vote has taken place at present on HF 2448.

 House File 613 is a bill to authorize fantasy sports contests.
 If passed, the Iowa Racing and Gaming Commission would provide regulatory oversight and DFS revenues would be taxed at a 7.5% rate.
 HF 613 has failed in previous years.